About Us

 How is tofu made?

 The process for making tofu is not dissimilar to producing cheese.
 Dried soya beans are soaked in water overnight, then crushed and boiled in water.
 The soymilk is then separated from the bean pulp (Okara).
 The soymilk is then curdled whilst still hot.
 There are several different curdling agents that can be used for this process.
 The traditional Japanese method uses Nigari, as we do here at Dragonfly.
-Nigari is produced from the salts derived from the Japan Sea.
-Once the soymilk has curdled the curds are then pressed to form solid blocks of tofu.
-The tofu can be soft (known as silken tofu) or firm depending on the amount of Nigari used in the curding process.
+Nigari is produced from the salts derived from the Sea, and known for bringing up flavour of soya and sweetness in aftertaste.
+Once the soymilk has curdled the curds are then gently pressed to form solid blocks of tofu.
+The tofu can be soft (known as silken tofu) or firm depending on the amount of Nigari used and the length of press in the curding process.

 Reducing meat consumption with tofu